wpendl99/.github/profile/webServices/uiTesting/uiTesting.md

 # UI testing

 [Test driven development](https://www.freecodecamp.org/news/test-driven-development-what-it-is-and-what-it-is-not-41fa6bca02a2/) (TDD) is a proven methodology for accelerating application creation, protecting against regression bugs, and demonstrating correctness.
 TDD for console based applications and server based code is fairly straight forward.
-Web application UI code is a significantly more complex to test, and using automated tests to drive your UI development is even more difficult.
+Web application UI code is significantly more complex to test, and using automated tests to drive your UI development is even more difficult.

 The problem is that a browser is required to execute UI code.
 That means you have to actually test the application in the browser.
 Additionally, every one of the major browsers behaves slightly differently, viewport size makes a big difference, all the code executes asynchronously, network disruptions are common, and then there is the human factor.
 A human will interact with the browser in very unexpected ways.
 Clicking where they shouldn't, clicking rapidly, randomly refreshing the browser, flushing cache, not flushing cache, leaving the application up for days on end, switching between tabs, opening the application multiple times, logging in on different tabs, logging out of one tab while still using the application on another tab, or ... on and on.
 And we haven't even talked about running all the different browsers on all of the possible devices.

-Of course the alternative to not use TDD, or to not regression test your code, is not any better.
-It only means that you have to manually test everything every time you make any change, or you let your users test everything.
+Of course the alternative to not test your code doesn't work either.
+That only means that you have to manually test everything every time you make any change, or you let your users test everything.
 That is not a good recipe for long term success.

 Fortunately this is a problem that many strong players have been working on for decades now, and the solutions, while not perfect, are getting better and better.
 We will look at two of these solutions.
 One is for executing automated tests in the browser, and the other is for testing on different browsers and devices.